ionoid/docs.ionoid.io/docs/NewDevice/newDevice.md

 ## Generate Linux-IoT OS

-Once you have finished setting your system, follow up my preparing your Linux-IoT system.
+Once you have finished configuration settings, follow up by preparing your Linux-IoT system.

-Currently this tutorial only supports [Raspbian OS](https://www.raspberrypi.org/downloads/raspbian/).
+Currently Ionoid IoT supports only [Raspbian OS](https://www.raspberrypi.org/downloads/raspbian/).
 More OSs will be added soon.

 ### Beginners - Generate your Linux-IoT OS